-We bloggers are always on the lookout for free tools: free blogging tools, free SEO tools, free marketing tools, and it goes on and on!
+We, online business owner, are always on the lookout for free tools: free blogging tools, free SEO tools, free marketing tools, and it goes on and on!

 Surprisingly, we have been ignoring the one tool which is not only free, but has been handed down to us by the search engine Lord, Google, and it’s called Google Alerts.